William James Book Award

 The degree to which the book has the potential for having a significant impact within or beyond psychology.

-For information on submission of nomination letters and supporting materials, please contact Sarah L. Friedman.
+For information on submission of nomination letters and supporting materials, please contact the president-elect.

 Decolonizing Psychology: Globalization, Social Justice and Indian Youth Identities by Sunil Bhatia.
 Oxford University Press, 2017.